gknowles/dimcli/docs/README.md

 ## Parse Actions
 Sometimes, you want an argument to completely change the execution flow.
-For instance, if you want "--version" to print the version and immediately exit the program.
-Or provide more detailed errors about badly formatted arguments.
+For instance, provide more detailed errors about badly formatted arguments.
+Or if you want "--version" to print some crazy ascii artwork and exit the program (for a non-crazy version use [versionArg](#version_action)).

 Parsing actions are attached to arguments and get invoked when a value becomes available for it.
 Any std::function compatible object that accepts references